 - Milk – If you need milk to help thin out the glaze you can add a little at a time.

-- Chopped Pecans – If you want some crunch consider chopped pecans.
+- Chopped Nuts – If you want some crunch add a few chopped pecans or walnuts to the tops after adding the glaze.

 This easy cookie recipe is a classic cookie I have made for years.
 Once you try this recipe, it will become one of your new favorite cookie recipes.

-Step 1: Preheat the oven and prep your cookie sheet with parchment paper
+Step 1: Preheat the oven to 350*F and line your cookie sheet with parchment paper

-Step 3: Next add in the maple syrup, egg and vanilla to the wet ingredients.
+Step 3: Add in the maple syrup, egg and vanilla to the wet ingredients.
+Blend again until thoroughly mixed in, scraping down the sides of the bowl.

-Step 6: Use the bottom of a glass to press down the cookies.
-Then bake as directed.
+Step 6: Using the bottom of a glass or cup, press each ball down until ½” thick thick.

 Step 9: Dip each of the cookies into the glaze or spoon in on and spread it around the cookie.